Our Board of Directors, staff, volunteers and policy forum are dotted across Scotland, England, and even Norway!

 Hussein served on the Mobility & Access Committee for Scotland advising government and external stakeholders on all issues related to accessible transport, and is currently Acting Secretary of the Scottish Accessible Transport Alliance.
 He acted as a member of and patient representative to the National Advisory Committee on Chronic Pain and has volunteered with RNIB in a variety of mid to high level roles across the UK.
 Hussein is an avid reader and travel enthusiast, and has worked with a number of groups on projects to facilitate inclusive low-carbon journeys, with a specific focus on inclusive communication, design and technological innovation.
 Hussein is registered blind and suffers from chronic pain, and has worked to ensure the voices of disabled people are heard, while using his own lived experience to ensure that products and services are accessible, affordable and available to all.

-Karen's extensive experience lies in research and advocacy – developing insight and policy tools and leading campaigns to affect positive change.
-She currently leads policy and research activities at UK100.
+Dr. Karen Barrass Karen's extensive experience lies in research and advocacy – developing insight and policy tools and leading campaigns to affect positive change.
+She founded Climate Insights in 2023 to provide bespoke in depth research and policy analysis on today's urgent environmental challenges.
+She previously led policy and research activities at UK100.
 Prior to this, she spent four years advising European parliamentarians on climate, air quality and transport and working with communities across the South East.
 She has a long track record as an independent consultant, working with various international public and private organisations on transport and sustainability, including Urban Foresight, Global Action Plan and UN Habitat.
 Karen’s doctorate from Oxford University explored the policy implementation processes necessary to decarbonise transport.
 Karen began her career at The Climate Group where she worked to establish the States and Regions Alliance – now the Under2 Coalition.

 Deputy Chairman of the Scottish Association for Public Transport